Finnoy Travel - Travel Stories and Reviews

 Helsinki Airport is the only hub of Finnair.
 Finnair has long-haul routes from Helsinki to various destinations in Asia and North America.
 In addition to the long-distance routes, Finnair has numerous domestic destinations and routes to all parts of Europe.

-Finnair was advertised to be the fastest connection between Europe and Asia.
-However, the closure of the Russian airspace increased flight times and consequently, Finnair has suspended many of its Asian routes.
+Finnair was advertised as the fastest connection between Europe and Asia.
+However, the closure of the Russian airspace increased flight times, and consequently, Finnair suspended many of its Asian routes.
 The strategic destinations are slowly moving from Asia to North America.

 Finnair's passion is to create a brand of a high-quality Finnish airline that is a little exotic.
 The airline tries to attract especially passengers connecting in Europe.
 That is why Finnair offers a practical stopover in Helsinki options to let passengers experience Helsinki on the way to their final destinations.